thalient-ai/zotero-scripts/zotero-text-case/README.md

+Based on the style of the provided README.md and the contents of the `zotero-text-case.js` script, here is a detailed README for `zotero-text-case.js`:

+---

-# Attachment Backup Script
+# Text Case Conversion Script

-This script backs up attachments from selected Zotero items to a specified folder.
+This script converts the case of titles for selected Zotero items to Title Case, Sentence Case, Upper Case, or Lower Case.

 ## Features

 - **Scope Selection**: Prompts the user to select the scope of items to process (selected items, items in the current collection, or items in a saved search).
-- **Backup Destination**: Allows the user to select a folder where the attachments will be copied.
-- **Attachment Handling**: Handles multiple attachments per item and supports renaming to avoid duplicate filenames.
+- **Case Conversion Options**: Allows the user to choose between Title Case, Sentence Case, Upper Case, or Lower Case.
+- **Custom Capitalization Dictionary**: Handles specific terms and acronyms that should always be capitalized.
+- **User Prompts**: Asks for user confirmation when encountering text within parentheses.
 - **Detailed Logging**: Logs the time taken for each operation and provides detailed error handling and messages.

 ## Usage

-1. **Download the Script**: Download `attachment_backup.js` from the repository.
+1. **Download the Script**: Download `zotero-text-case.js` from the repository.
 2. **Open Zotero**: Launch the Zotero application.
 3. **Run JavaScript**:
     - Go to `Tools > Developer > Run JavaScript`.
-    - Copy and paste the content of `attachment_backup.js` into the Zotero JavaScript console.
+    - Copy and paste the content of `zotero-text-case.js` into the Zotero JavaScript console.
     - Press `Run`.

 ### Example

-To back up attachments from selected items:
+To convert the case of titles in selected items:

 1. Select the items in Zotero.
 2. Run the script.
 3. Choose the option to process selected items.
-4. Select the destination folder for the backup.
+4. Select the desired case conversion (Title Case, Sentence Case, Upper Case, or Lower Case).
-5. Confirm the backup operation.
+5. Confirm the operation.

 ## Detailed Script Description